Passover Food 101

 - Bitter herbs, like horse radish or parsley (maror) to represent the bitterness of slavery under oppressive Egyptian rule.

 - A variation on chopped apples or pears, nuts, honey, spices and wine (Haroset) to represent the rocky mortar Hebrew slaves fashioned into bricks.
 It also conveniently offsets the bitter flavors.

 - Bonus bitter herbs in another form (hazeret).
 Life in slavery is bitter.
 Don’t forget it.

 Everything on the plate tells the story of the Hebrews’ bitter enslavement and subsequent fresh start.
-In addition the each item, which sampled and discussed throughout the evening, it is traditional to consume 4 cups of wine, not all at once, but at various stages.
-This is a good reason to crack open the good stuff, and of if you’re Kosher, to seek out delicious kosher wines that you will actually enjoy.
+In addition each item that is sampled and discussed throughout the evening, it is traditional to consume 4 cups of wine, not all at once, but at various stages.
+This is a good reason to crack open the good stuff, and if you’re Kosher, to seek out delicious kosher wines that you will actually enjoy.

 To balance out all the bitterness of the seder plate without covering up the flavors which are so important to the ritual, stock up on dry or semi-dry medium to full-bodied white wines with a silky palate and and a finish that is clean, or fruity.
 Think hot climate wines and even Buttery Chardonnay.
 Just beware of too much oak, as that could overtake delicate herbal notes as opposed to accentuating them.

 Wines made from Viognier are notoriously rich on the palate with huge aromas that span mandarin orange peel, orange blossom, ripe peach and dried apricot.